danieldg/rwaybar/doc/config.md

 \* | Yes | -- | Variables usable in the expression

 Evaluates the given expression.
 Basic math and logic operators are supported, but not variable assignment, conditionals, looping, or recursion.
-All other keys in this block are expanded and can be read in the expression.
+Variables referenced in this expression refer to the expanded value of other keys in this block.
+See [https://docs.rs/evalexpr/#builtin-functions] for a list of available functions.

 ## exec-json